sgcderek/helix-antenna-scaffold/README.md

-This repository contains the major versions of the helical antenna scaffold OpenSCAD files.
+This repository contains the major versions of the dereksgc helical antenna scaffold OpenSCAD files.
 These can be used to generate a completely customized scaffold for a helical antenna of any application (HRPT dish feed, Inmarsat antenna, Wifi, FPV, ...).

 Short summary of each version included: